Tuning free Catoni type joint robust estimation: Introduction

-The rest of the paper proceeds as follows.
-Section \ref{Sec:2} introduces our joint robust estimators for three settings: mean estimation, linear regression, and high-dimensional linear regression with an $\ell_2$ penalty, and presents the corresponding main results (Theorems \ref{thm:joint theorem}–\ref{Thm:jointly ridge}).
-Section \ref{ss:simulation1} provides simulation studies and real-data analyses.
-We demonstrate that our joint robust estimators consistently outperform existing methods such as Catoni’s estimator and adaptive Huber estimators, with the performance gap widening as the heaviness of the tails increases.
-Two real-data examples are considered: the Boston housing dataset, which explores the relationship between environmental factors and average regional housing prices, and the NCI-60 dataset, where we investigate the relationship between RNA and protein expression in cancer cell lines (see Section 3.4 for details).
+The remainder of the paper is organized as follows.
+Section~2 introduces the Catoni-type joint robust estimators for the three settings---mean estimation, linear regression, and ridge-penalized linear regression in high dimensions---and states the corresponding non-asymptotic consistency theorems.
+Section~3 reports extensive simulation studies and two real-data analyses.
+Our numerical experiments show that the proposed Catoni-type joint robust estimators {consistently outperform} benchmark robust procedures, including the classical Catoni estimator and the adaptive Huber estimator of \cite{SZF20}, and that this performance gap {widens as the heaviness of the tails increases}.
 The detailed proofs of the main results in Section \ref{Sec:2} are deferred to the appendices.
 Appendix A collects two auxiliary lemmas: an algebraic comparison lemma used to characterize the regimes of solutions to the proposed estimators, and a maximal inequality for bounding exponential moments.
 Appendices \ref{Sec:AppB}–\ref{Sec:AppD} contain the proofs of Theorems \ref{thm:joint theorem}–\ref{Thm:jointly ridge}, together with outlines of their proof strategies.